NZX/stethoscope/README.md

 Stethoscope uses _checks_ to check some component of the application.
 A check is simply a block that is executed when the heartbeat url is hit.

+You don't need any checks.
+If you don't include one, Stethoscope will respond if the application is running.

+If you do want to check some other pieces of your stack, checks is where it's at.

 A response hash is made available to store any information which is then made available to the heartbeat template.

 Returning a response _:status_ outside 200..299 will trigger Stethoscope to return a 500 status code to the client.

 #### Example